coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 unaware of you cannot be bluffed.

-*Feinting in Combat:* You can also use Bluff to mislead an opponent in melee combat (so that it can't dodge your next attack effectively).
-To feint, make a Bluff check opposed by your target's Sense Motive check, but in this case, the target may add its base attack bonus to the roll along with any other applicable modifiers.
+*Feinting in Combat:* You can also use Bluff to mislead an opponent in melee combat (so that it can’t dodge your next attack effectively).
+To feint, make a Bluff check opposed by your target’s Sense Motive check, but in this case, the target may add its base attack bonus to the roll along with any other applicable modifiers.